The Lighthouse Project curated by Gene Perla

 Adam Nussbaum | drums

 50 years ago, “Elvin Jones & Four Men” was the album that swung Jazz into the 70’s.
-It made a big, bold sound that featured Gene Perla and Dave Liebman in those historic sessions.
-Now, they are joined by modern jazz masters – a powerful quartet to mark the anniversary of this landmark album.
+It made a big, bold sound that featured Gene Perla in those historic sessions.
+Now, Gene is joined by modern jazz masters – a powerful quartet to mark the anniversary of this landmark album.

 Tenor saxophonist Jerry Bergonzi is an internationally recognized jazz performer, composer, author, and educator.